GDAC-at-Davis/VFX-Workshop-WQ-2025/VFX-Workshop/Assets/README.md

 To add new particle systems, either:
 1. **Right Click > Duplicate** an `Example` particle system and modify it
-2. Start from scratch by creating an empty gameobject under a particle gameobject and adding a `ParticleSystem` component through the inspector
+2. Start from scratch by creating an empty gameobject under a particle gameobject and adding a `ParticleSystem` component through the inspector.
+Make sure to disable `Play On Awake`

 ### Design new VFX and see how the game's feel changes
 ### Share videos/screenshots of your VFX in the workshop discord channel